 Do Some Research Beforehand

-One of the first steps in getting a medical marijuana license is consulting a physician for approval and getting written certification from them within 90 days of submitting your medical card application to the Illinois Department of Public Health.
+One of the first steps in getting a medical marijuana license is consulting a physician for approval and getting written certification from them within 90 days of submitting your medical card application to your state’s Department of Public Health.
 Therefore, the best thing you can do to prepare yourself and prove your intentions to your physician is to become educated about the benefits of medical marijuana and CBD oil before going in for your appointment.
 While many of the benefits are still unknown or are currently being studied at both the state and federal levels, most doctors will agree that there is potential for medicinal marijuana to aid in symptom and pain relief.

 When you are doing research in the days or weeks leading up to your doctor appointment, be sure to also learn a little about the endocannabinoid system and how it works in the body to regulate overall health and fight off disease.
 Be careful though — most doctors are hesitant to agree that “medical weed” or “medical pot” can cure any type of disease, so it’s better to state indisputable facts, such as its therapeutic properties for managing pain and alleviating some symptoms (e.g. nausea, insomnia, anxiety, lack of appetite, types of seizures, etc.).
 If you have enough evidence to back your claim that medical cannabis can help you live a healthier, happier life with one of these severe or debilitating health conditions, your physician should have no reason to deny you approval.